zanuka/leaderport-core-ui/SETUP_BACKEND.md

 7. Test the connection:
    - Use Valkey CLI or your application to interact with the Valkey instance.

-Benefits of using Oracle Cloud Infrastructure for Valkey with VueValkyrie:
+Benefits of using Oracle Cloud Infrastructure for Valkey with Valkran:
 - High-performance infrastructure with flexible VM shapes.
 - Integration with OCI's comprehensive security features.
 - Scalability to handle growing leaderboards and user bases.